Dmytro Yavornytsky: Other scholarly interests

+Criticism

+In his correspondence and articles written during the Tsarist era, Yavornytsky pledged loyalty to the Russian Empire and denied any support to Ukraine's independence, calling the country an inalienable part of Russia.
+During the Revolution of 1905 he spent some time editing a newspaper issued by the Yekaterinoslav branch of the Union of Russian People, at the time aligned with the Octobrist party.
+This attracted strong criticism from the liberal Ukrainian press.
+A 1906 article in Kyiv's Rada newspaper, edited by Yevhen Chykalenko, doubted Yavornytsky's right to call himself a historian, describing him as a "halushky patriot" due to the largely ethnographic character of his works, and accused him of "Black Hundred constitutionalism".

+According to Viktor Petrov, Yavornytsky was one of the last representatives of the Romanticist trend in Ukrainian historical science founded by Gogol and Kostomarov.

 Legacy

 During the repressions of the 1930s under Joseph Stalin, Yavornytsky was prevented from publishing and had to keep a very low profile.
 During the Holodomor (the Ukrainian famine of 1932–33), he felt compelled to give away artifacts from his collections to obtain food for starving local peasants and others.

 His death passed unnoticed both in the USSR and in the wider world.
 The Yekaterinoslav Museum was eventually renamed in his honour, as the Dmytro Yavornytsky National Historical Museum of Dnipro.
 He was partially rehabilitated during the Nikita Khrushchev and Petro Shelest eras.
 Materials about him began to appear, and in the early 1970s a four volume collection of his works was prepared for publication, supported by museum director Horpyna Vatchenko.
 Political circumstances again prevented this from happening, but with the advent of the Perestroika reforms in the late 1980s, new materials began to appear and his major works were republished.
 At that time, his History of the Zaporozhian Cossacks was reprinted both in Russian and in Ukrainian (1990–91).
 The Ukrainian edition contains numerous additional illustrations.
 In 2004, the first volume of his Collected Works in Twenty Volumes was published.
 The first ten volumes of this collection will be dedicated to his historical, geographical, and archaeological works, while the second ten volumes will contain his works on folklore, ethnography, and language.

-Today, Yavornytsky is still widely revered as "the father of the Zaporozhians".
+Today, Yavornytsky is still widely revered as "the father of the Zaporozhians" in the field of historiography.

 In order to comply with decommunization laws the city of Dnipropetrovsk renamed its main street from Karl Marx Avenue to Yavornytskyi Avenue in February 2016.

 Yavornytsky is portrayed on the painting of Ilya Repin's "The Satirical Reply of the Zaporozhian Cossacks to Sultan Mehmed IV of Turkey" as the secretary penning the letter to the Sultan.
 Repin consulted Yavornytsky during his work on the painting and made use of several artifacts from the historian's collection to use as accurate models.